morete/kubevirt-basics-training/content/en/docs/04/43_create-instancetype.md

 ## {{% task %}} Create your own Instancetype

-In the previous section we have seen that the cirros preference requests 256Mi of memory.
+In the previous section we have seen that the Cirros preference requests 256Mi of memory.
 However, the smallest Instancetype available requested 512Mi of memory.
 Let's create our own Instancetype and assign it to our VirtualMachines.

 Create a file `vmf_{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-o1-pico.yaml` and start with the